coralblocks/CoralQueue/README.md

 <img src="images/Queue.png" alt="Queue" width="50%" height="50%" />

 The Queue allows a single producer thread sending messages to the queue and a single consumer thread receiving messages from the queue, both running inside the same JVM.
-The consumer reads the messages in the same order that they were sent by the producer.
+The consumer reads the messages (all the messages) in the same order that they were sent by the producer.

 - Click [here](src/main/java/com/coralblocks/coralqueue/example/queue/Minimal.java) for a minimal example of using the Queue
 - Click [here](src/main/java/com/coralblocks/coralqueue/example/queue/Basics.java) for a basic example of using the Queue